This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 I use pork tenderloin.
 It's a lean and tender cut, perfect for a quick-cooking stew like this one.

 Yes.
-During the last five minutes of simmering the stew, you can mix in 1-2 cups of a chopped vegetable such as broccoli or cauliflower florets.
+During the last five minutes of simmering the stew, you can mix in two cups of chopped vegetables, such as small broccoli or cauliflower florets.
+You can also mix in 5 ounces of baby spinach leaves when the stew is ready.

 Serving Suggestions